InftyAI/AMRS/README.md

 ## How to Use

-Here's a simple example with the Weighted Round Robin (WRR) routing mode.
-Before running the code, make sure to set your provider API key in the environment variable by running `export <PROVIDER>_API_KEY="your_provider_api_key"`.
+Here's a simple example with the Weighted Round Robin (WRR) router mode.
+Before running the code, make sure to set your provider API key in the environment variable by running `export <PROVIDER>_API_KEY="your_openai_api_key"`.
 Here we use OpenAI as an example.